Were To Save — & Splurge — When Renovating Your Apartment

 As a final touch, then, she turned the last excess bedroom into a full-blown production studio, which she rents out to clients, brands, and other creatives who'd like to use the trinket-filled bookshelves, vanity, or seamless backdrop for their own projects.
 "It's so girly," she says, "so we get a ton of female-focused projects, which I absolutely love."

-Because the space triples as a home, an office, and a content studio, Martino considers her $6,000-a-month rent "actually a steal."
+Because the space triples as a home, an office, and a content studio, Martino considers her $6,000 USD-a-month rent "actually a steal."
 Whatever you'd categorize it as, it's definitely the kind of place you'd want to snap an Instagram selfie in.

 Advertisement